 He built the company and has a passion for good service, and making people smile.

 Over time, the Langley’s brand has become representative of Phil himself — friendly, hard working, caring, family focused — and an attention to detail.

 Langley’s is a valued client of ours.
-I have spent months sitting across from Phil, listening to his stories, picking up on his tone and what I call his ‘Phil-isms.’
+I have spent months sitting across from Phil, listening to his stories, picking up on his tone of voice and what I call his ‘Phil-isms.’
 He’s loaded up with classic one liners, but he’s also got a very interesting perspective on travel, family and culture.

 And his customers know him for these things.

 We created a ‘Travels with Phil’ series, that acts as a travel blog.
 It showcases their sensational tours and gives readers an insight into how travelling with Langley’s is different.

 Because it’s from Phil’s perspective.